fawiyogo001/Data-Science-Portfolio-Python/README.md

 ## Overview

-The repository contains portfolio of data science projects made by myself for academic and self-enrichment purposes using I-Python Notebook.
+The repository is dedicated to contain a portfolio of data science projects made by myself for academic and self-enrichment purposes using I-Python Notebook.

 <br>

+**Tools**:

-**Tools**: Cufflinks, Math, Matplotlib, Numpy, Pandas, Plotly, Scikit-learn, Scipy, Seaborn, Statsmodels.api,  StringIO.
+- Multi-Functional: Math, Numpy, Pandas,  Scipy, StringIO.
+- Data Visualization: Cufflinks, Matplotlib, Plotly, Seaborn.
+- Machine Learning: Scikit-learn, Statsmodels.api.

 **Categories**: